Unlocking the Genetic Mystery Behind SCAD: A New Approach to Prevention and Treatment for Women’s Heart Health

 2023-06-01 16:25:00

-Genetics seems to largely explain a form of infarction which mainly affects women under 60 years old, in good health, according to the results of a large study which could allow better management of these patients.
+Genetics seems to largely explain a form of infarction which mainly affects women under 60 years old, in good health, according to the results of a large study which might allow better management of these patients.

 “I had no cholesterol, I was athletic, I did not present the usual profile”, is still surprised Gaëlle Martin, 59, victim of a heart attack five years ago.